The Mac Mini 2014 is a good upgrade for what was already an excellent entry-level Mac system but comes at the expense of easy upgrades

 Regardless of whether you use those features, Yosemite is a powerful and reliable operating system.
 With a virtual desktops and Mission Control providing a quick way to switch between applications, you’ll find that OS X is a lot slicker than Windows.
 We’re also big fans of Time Machine, which automatically backs up your files and applications, saving you from any potential disasters.

 In the end, the Mac Mini 2014 is a worthy follow-up to the older model.
-It’s kept what made its predecessor so good and reduced the price - at the bottom end at least.
+It’s kept what made its predecessor so good and reduced the price – at the bottom end at least.
 It’s a shame that upgradeability has been sacrificed but otherwise the Mac Mini 2014 is an excellent compact system, either as an entry-level computer or a Mac that gives you the flexibility to choose your own displays and peripherals, or a great PC to put beside your TV if you want more flexibility than an Apple TV can provide.
 As the Mac Mini wasn’t updated for 2015, it’s widely expected that a new 2016 model is incoming.

 |Processor||Dual-core 2.6GHz Intel Core i5-4278U|